Here's how to pick the best card depending on how much you can afford to repay each month.

 She says: "Typically interest-free balance transfer cards are aimed at customers with a good credit rating.

-"If you're worried about your credit rating you can use our free credit card matcher to check your likelihood of acceptance for a credit card before you apply."
+"If you're worried about your credit rating you can use a card matcher tool to check your likelihood of acceptance for a credit card before you apply."